 And the good thing: as the name of this hearty Peruvian beef and noodle soup already suggests, it can be easily prepared in no time with readily available ingredients: beef meat, stock, aji panca, onions, garlic, angel hair pasta, white bread and eggs.
 If tomatoes, tomato paste and evaporated milk belong on the ingredient list for Sopa Criolla or Sopa a la Minuta or even both, well this is the parting of the ways...

 Below, find the easy to prepare recipe for this absolutely delicious and hearty soup.
 If you are looking for the authentic Peruvian flavor, don't substitute the aji panca paste, which gives the soup its characteristic red color and a distinctive nice spiciness, with another chili paste.
 Today you can find aji panca paste or powder at many Latin America Food stores, even online for just a few well-spent dollars.

 And please go easy on the aji panca paste.
 The recommended 1 teaspoon should give the soup the right, still enjoyable medium heat and a nice spiciness.
 Additionally, I have to admit I'm not a big fan of evaporated milk in my soup and either substitute it with cream or just leave it out.

-And what makes the below recipe for Peruvian Sopa a la Minuta even more delicious, are the home-made croutons.
+And what makes Peruvian Sopa a la Minuta even more delicious are the home-made croutons.
 Don’t worry, really easy to make and prepared in five minutes while the soup is simmering.